marianmeres/demino/README.md

 The presence of the `index.ts` with at least one known exported symbol marks the directory as a valid route.
 Any directory with path segment starting with `_` or `.` will be skipped.
-The optional `_middleware.ts` are collected along the path from the beginning, so potentially multiple ones may be effective for the final route handler.
+The optional `_middleware.ts` are collected along the path from the beginning, so multiple ones may be effective for the final route handler.

-So, instead of writing manually
+So, instead of writing manually:

 ```typescript
 app.use(globalMw);